 A permit is required when an individual wishes to conduct an activity within a sanctuary that is otherwise prohibited.

 Refer to our Frequently Asked Questions to help determine if a permit is required for your proposed activity.
-Guidance on how to apply for a sanctuary permit can be found on this page.
+Guidance on how to apply for a sanctuary permit and information on how permit applications are evaluated can be found on this page.

 Where to ApplySubmit completed applications to the office for the sanctuary in which you plan to conduct the activity.
 For Cordell Bank National Marine Sanctuary, email the application to Lilli Ferguson, the Sanctuary's permit coordinator, at Lilli.Ferguson@noaa.gov.
 Applications may be also be submitted by mail or fax.